 Elias held very strict Christian family values and he instilled these values in his children!
 He was known as a stern man and he was active in the Congregational Church where he often would preach strong sermons touting sobriety when the regular minister was not available!
 He never drank alcohol and seldom smoked.
 He felt that going to a movie house and most other forms of entertainment "to be a complete waste of time."

 Disney married Flora Call on January 1, 1888, in Kismet, Florida, 50 miles from the land on which Walt Disney World would eventually be built and lived for a short time in adjoining Acron, Florida.
 She was the daughter of his father's neighbors.
-Soon after marriage, the Disney's moved to Chicago, Illinois, where Elias met and befriended Walter Parr, St. Paul Congregational Church's preacher for whom the Disney's fourth son, Walt, was named.
+Soon after marriage, the Disney's moved to Chicago, Illinois, where Elias met and befriended Walter Parr, St. Paul Congregational Church's preacher, for whom the Disney's fourth son, Walter, was named; his full name being Walter Elias Disney!
 By the turn of the century, Elias had become an active building contractor.
-He built houses which he owned and then resold.
+He built houses which he owned and then resold at a fair profit.
 He also built the Saint Paul Congregational Church, a building dedicated on October 14, 1900.
 Elias was one of the church's trustees, while his wife was its treasurer.